 The Board of Directors has the overall responsibility for ensuring the Group has effective internal controls.
 The President is responsible for ensuring that processes and organization that guarantee internal control and the quality of financial reporting are in place.
 Studsvik has no special internal audit function.
 The audit and internal control is conducted by an external consultant on the instructions of the Chief Financial Officer, which the Board has found to be appropriate.

-The review is based on an overall risk analysis at Group level and on checklists and question lists in material for self-assessment that is subsequently verified from the point of view of materiality through direct audit.
+The review is based on an overall risk analysis at group level, and on checklists and question lists in material for self-assessment that is subsequently verified from the point of view of materiality through direct audit.
 The audit is conducted via interviews and spot checks and is summarized in a report to the Audit Committee, where it is dealt with.
-A detailed description of the Group’s risks and how they are managed is presented in the Administration Report on pages 17–19.
-An account of the Group’s financial risks can be found in note 2 on pages 34–36.
+A detailed description of the Group’s risks and how they are managed is presented in the Administration Report on pages 24–29 in the Annual Report.
+An account of the Group’s financial risks can be found in note 2 on pages 44–46 in the Annual Report.

 Statement by the auditor on the corporate governance report